jcow/command-line-powerpoint/README.md

 		It is less nice than page one

 ## Navigation
-k then enter to move forward a page j then enter to move backward a page
+f or k then enter to move forward a page

+j or d then enter to move backward a page